jdbi/jdbi/README.md

 For podman, the podman socket must be activated (see https://stackoverflow.com/questions/71549856/testcontainers-with-podman-in-java-tests) for details.
-SELinux sometimes interferes with testcontainers, if SELinux is active, make sure that there is an exception configured.
+SELinux sometimes interferes with testcontainers if SELinux is active; make sure that there is an exception configured.

 ## Contributing